Super Grow LED Lighting vs. HPS

 Despite high operating costs and frequent bulb replacements, viable alternatives to this ageing technology have yet to win over the grow light market, until now.
 Crop yield (as measured in Watts consumed per gram of dried product) is of primary consideration and is the common industry-accepted metric.

 Twice the grams per Watt compared to HPS

 Using dried chilies as a reference, indoor growers using HPS lights generally achieve 0.5 grams per Watt at harvest time, based upon a one pound yield (453 grams) and using a 1000 Watt HPS lamp.
 There are some claims of up to two pounds (900+ grams) of dried product, but one pound per 1000W is the generally accepted claim.
 Also, please note that a 1000W HPS light actually consumes 1085-1150 Watts, due to ballast inefficiencies.

-Our LED grow lights: the smaller Halo™ (SGL6) at 25 Watts and the larger Spectrum King™ (SK450) at 250 Watts will produce from 1 gram per Watt to 1.5 grams per Watt depending on the growers experience and setup.
-One Spectrum King™ (SK450) LED grow light can easily achieve 250 grams, with more experienced growers obtaining 300 to 375 grams or more dried product.
+Our LED grow light: the larger SK450 at 250 Watts will produce from 1 gram per Watt to 1.5 grams per Watt depending on the growers experience and setup.
+One SK450 LED grow light can easily achieve 250 grams, with more experienced growers obtaining 300 to 375 grams or more dried product.

 LED grow lights today

 LED grow lights, although relatively new to the grower’s marketplace, have been in use for many years in venues no less exacting and prestigious than NASA.
 Their high efficacy (lumens per watt), spectrum accuracy (in terms of color) and well-aimed output make them ideal for growing plants in almost any environment, including for space travel.